korat2511/Core_PMC_Admin_Panel/replit.md

 ## Overview

 CORE PMC is a pure frontend project for a construction project management administrative panel.
 The application is built with HTML5, CSS3, and JavaScript using Bootstrap 5 for responsive design.
 Inspired by Powerplay construction management software, it features construction-specific modules for project management, task tracking, material management, labor attendance, and reporting.
 Currently includes a login page and dashboard with CORE PMC branding and blue color scheme.

+**IMPORTANT: This is frontend-only with no backend functionality - uses simple static file server for development.**

 ## System Architecture